hedberg/django-mailgun-incoming/README.rst

 Using the default settings incoming emails are stored in the database and triggers the ``mailgun_incoming.signals.email_received`` signal for further processing.

-Three models are included in the package.
-EmailBaseModel - an abstract base model, IncomingEmail - which extends the base model adding a user field and Attachment - a basic model for storing incoming file attachments.
+These models are included in the package.

+- EmailBaseModel - an abstract base model
+- IncomingEmail - extends the base model adding a user field
+- Attachment - a basic model for storing incoming file attachments.

-Processing of incoming data are done in the view Incoming which is class based.
+Processing of incoming data are done in the class based view Incoming.

 Customisation
 -------------